magaal/azure-content/articles/expressroute-faqs.md

 ### Can I access the internet from my virtual networks connected to ExpressRoute circuits?
 Yes.
 If you have not advertised default routes (0.0.0.0/0) or internet route prefixes through the BGP session, you will be able to connect to the internet from a virtual network linked to an ExpressRoute circuit.

+### I am unable to issue a ping to an internet IP address and I do not have a default route (0.0.0.0/0) or internet route prefixes advertised - why doesn't it work?
+By default, we restrict internet ICMP inbound and outbound to/from Azure VM's.
+We recommend using another method to test connectivity - please see the following blog article for recommendations: [Use port pings instead of ICMP to test Azure VM connectivity](http://blogs.msdn.com/b/mast/archive/2014/06/22/use-port-pings-instead-of-icmp-to-test-azure-vm-connectivity.aspx).

 ### Can I block internet connectivity to virtual networks connected to ExpressRoute circuits?
 Yes.
 You can advertise default routes (0.0.0.0/0) to block all internet connectivity to virtual machines deployed within a virtual network and route all traffic out through the ExpressRoute circuit.